tjvananne/rv_home_automation/README.md

 ---

+## remaining TODO items:

+1. ~~set up deployment from local machine to raspberry pi on LAN~~
+2. ~~set up env variables on pi on LAN~~
+3. troubleshoot issue with FastAPI acting as a reverse API
+   1. github.com/tiangolo/fastapi/issues/1788

+---

 ## components of the project

 * `rasp*` files refer to logic that will be hosted on my LAN raspberry pi